ervandew/eclim/src/doc/content/vim/java/import.rst

 .. _g\:EclimJavaImportPackageSeparationLevel:

 - **g:EclimJavaImportPackageSeparationLevel** (Default: -1) -
-  Used to determine how imports are grouped togther (or spaced apart).
+  Used to determine how imports are grouped together (or spaced apart).
 The number represents how many segments of the package name to use to determine equality, where equal imports are grouped together and separated from other groups with a blank line.